The Bankrate promise

 5. Watch the yield after the bonus

 Bank account bonuses are exciting to earn.
 But once the bonus is deposited into your account, you need to focus on what your money is earning.
-The national average savings yield is 0.09 percent APY.
-It’s still possible to earn around seven times that by having money in a high-yield savings account.
+As of this writing, the national average savings yield is just 0.25 percent APY, and the highest yielding savings accounts are paying nearly 5 percent.
 Compare rates on Bankrate to find the right account for you.